CommunityDragon/awesome-league/README.md

 * [LickMyRunes](https://github.com/Ponita0/LickMyRunes) - Automatically import runes for your picked champion from OP.GG.

-* [LolAV](https://github.com/PixelHir/lolav) - Desktop app that will allow you to set a one of hidden tencent icons for your profile.
+* [LolAV](https://github.com/PixelHir/lolav) - A desktop app that will allow you to set one of the hidden Tencent icons for your profile.

 * [Mimic](http://mimic.molenzwiebel.xyz/) - Allows you to control your client from your phone.

-* [Nemo](https://nemo.gg/) - Recommends champions to pick/ban, provides information about players, imports runes, spells, item sets.
+* [Nemo](https://nemo.gg/) - Recommends champions to pick/ban, provides information about players, imports runes, spells, and item sets.

 * [PassCalc](https://github.com/Fumi24/PassCalc) - A calculator for League of Legends passes.

 * [RuneBook](https://github.com/Soundofdarkness/RuneBook) - App that can import runes from many sources.
 Updated fork of the original app.

-* [RuneChanger](https://github.com/stirante/RuneChanger) - Allows you to quickly import runes, select recently played champions, quickly reply in chat, automate disenchanting and crafting loot.
+* [RuneChanger](https://github.com/stirante/RuneChanger) - Allows you to quickly import runes, select recently played champions, promptly reply in chat, and automate disenchanting and crafting loot.

 * [Sentinel](https://github.com/molenzwiebel/Sentinel) - Enables the use of Windows 10 notifications to show alerts from the client.

-* [Trophy Hunter](https://github.com/TiFu/riot-api-challenge-2018) - Creates your own personalized trophy wall based on completed challenges.
+* [Trophy Hunter](https://github.com/TiFu/riot-api-challenge-2018) - Creates your personalized trophy wall based on completed challenges.

 * [YasuNO](https://github.com/pseudonym117/YasuNO) - Prevents you from selecting Yasuo in champion select.